phpwalter/End.of.Days/Characters/Agnes.Baker.md

 **Introduction Scene:**

-Agnes Baker steps off the rickety bus, her breath, visible in the chilled air.
-She's weary from her arduous shift at the dinner.
+Agnes Baker steps off the rickety bus, her breath visible in the chilled air.
+She's weary from her arduous shift at the diner.
 Arkham's streets are cloaked in a thick fog, the kind that blurs the edges of reality and makes every shadow seem like a lurking specter.
-She clutches her coat tighter, feeling the weight of the ancient spellbook hidden.
+She clutches her coat tighter, feeling the weight of the ancient spellbook hidden within.
 The town, with its oppressive atmosphere and whispering winds, feels like a place out of time.

 She heads to her small boarding house, its creaking sign swaying in the wind.
-The house, like her own life, is a blend of the mundane and the mysterious.
+Like her life, the house is a blend of the mundane and the mysterious.
 Inside, the floorboards groan underfoot, and the air is heavy with the scent of old wood and forgotten secrets.
 A single flickering lamp dimly lights her room, casting eerie shadows on the walls.

 Agnes pulls out the leather-bound spellbook she found in the attic, its cover worn and pages yellowed with age.
 She traces the arcane symbols with her fingers and recalls the visions that led her there.
-Her nightly foyers into Arkham's darker side and ever-insatiable desire to read whatever she can find have revealed dark truths about the eldritch forces stirring in and around Arkham Woods.
+Her nightly forays into Arkham's darker side and ever-insatiable desire to read whatever she can find have revealed dark truths about the eldritch forces stirring in and around Arkham Woods.

-Engrossed in this new tome, a sudden gust of wind rattles the window, bringing her back into her room.
+Engrossed in this new tome, a sudden wind rattles the window, bringing her back into her room.
 A faint, almost imperceptible knock scratches at the door, sending a chill down her spine.
 She turns, expecting to find herself alone, but her eyes widen upon seeing a hooded figure standing silently in the corner, half-hidden by the shadows.

 **Dialogue Example:**